mbant/BayesSUR/BayesSUR/README.md

 <!-- badges: end -->

-This repository contains a [new and improved](inst/doc/BayesSUR.pdf) R package for high-dimensional multivariate Bayesian variable and covariance selection in linear regression, started as an interface to the [Bayesian SSUR](https://github.com/mbant/Bayesian_SSUR) C++-only, UNIX-specific, code.
+This R package is for high-dimensional multivariate Bayesian variable and covariance selection in linear regression, including methods in [Bottolo et al. (2021)](https://doi.org/10.1111/rssc.12490), [Zhao et al. (2021)](https://doi.org/10.18637/jss.v100.i11) and [Zhao et al. (2024)](https://doi.org/10.1093/jrsssc/qlad102).
+See the package vignettes [`BayesSUR.pdf`](inst/doc/BayesSUR.pdf) for more information and an additional example below for the BayesSUR model with random effects.

 ## Installation

-See the package vignettes [`BayesSUR.pdf`](inst/doc/BayesSUR.pdf) for more information.
+Install the latest released version from [CRAN](https://CRAN.R-project.org/package=BayesSUR)

 ```r
 install.packages("BayesSUR")